 And he told me that I'd done all right

-- In Gurren Lagann, Nia asks Yoko to cut her ruined hair after they share a powerful bonding experience.
+- In Tengen Toppa Gurren Lagann, Nia asks Yoko to cut her ruined hair after they share a powerful bonding experience.

-- In Kannazuki no Miko, Chikane is the only one who can so much as touch her lover Himeko's hair without making her freak out (caused by the latter's traumatic experiences in the past).
+- In Destiny of the Shrine Maiden, Chikane is the only one who can so much as touch her lover Himeko's hair without making her freak out (caused by the latter's traumatic experiences in the past).

 - In The Tyrant Falls in Love, Morinaga finds out that Souichi doesn't like going to salons, and offers to trim Souichi's hair for him.
 As he's cutting it, he realizes that Souichi has several erogenous zones on his scalp, hence why Souichi doesn't want a stranger touching his head.
 Morinaga being Morinaga, he tries to take advantage of it and gets immediately pummeled as a result.

 - Fullmetal Alchemist gives us a variation: At one point Winry offers to braid the titular alchemist's hair; at first Ed waves it off, thinking nothing of it other than convenience, but her uncharacteristic insistence clues him in.
 It ends up as a rather heart-warming and promising little scene.

 - In MÄR, during a training montage, Snow gives Ginta a haircut.
 While there's plenty of Ship Tease between them in the show overall...
 This was not one of those scenes.
 It was a fairly casual random haircut.